What can I do? What can I say?Help me understand what you're going throughStories of Support

 There are as many ways of being a co-survivor as there are people!
 Thoughtful gestures big and small mean so much to survivors, whether they've just been diagnosed or completed treatment many years ago.

-At Susan G. Komen for the Cure, we consider a person a survivor from the moment a breast cancer diagnosis is confirmed.
+At Susan G. Komen, we consider a person a survivor from the moment a breast cancer diagnosis is confirmed.
 Co-survivors can be family members, spouses or partners, friends, health care providers or colleagues.
 Anyone who is there to lend support from diagnosis through treatment and beyond is considered a co-survivor.
 Many different co-survivors may enter the survivor's life over time, lending support in a variety of ways.

 For example, an oncologist provides information, hope and advice about treatment options.
 Friends and family may give practical help like driving to and from doctor's appointments to help with cooking or cleaning, grocery shopping, child care or even gathering information about breast cancer.
 And a supervisor may even help find ways to balance work and treatment schedules.